Proxy Mode

 The proxy scans every request and assigns confidence scores:

-- Safe prompts are forwarded to your provider
+x-lockllm-scan-action: blockto block malicious prompts instead of forwarding them - Safe prompts are always forwarded to your provider

 The detection system is tuned to balance security and minimize false positives.
 Contact [email protected] if you need custom detection settings for your use case.